driusan/gosh/README.md

 This is an attempt to write a simple UNIX shell using literate programming.
 We'll be using Go to write it, because I like Go.

-(I intend to formalize the literate programming syntax I'm using later, but it should be fairly straight forward.
+(I intend to formalize the literate programming syntax I'm using with markdown later, but it should be fairly straight forward.
 A header immediately below a code block in quotation marks is a name for that code block.
 It can be referenced in other code blocks as `<<<<name>>>>`.
 A `+=` at the end of the header means append to the code block, don't replace it.
 A header without quotation marks means the code block should be the contents of that filename.)

 ## What does a simple shell do?